rust-lang/rfcs/text/0000-long-paths-windows.md

 Windows 8 and below make it difficult but not impossible for a program to access a file with a name longer than `MAX_PATH`.
 The kernel APIs have no problem with such paths at all, but the user-mode APIs do.
 They require that the path be prefixed with `\\?\`, which disables all normalization.

 Fortunately, there is a solution that gets back normalization: if (and only if) the file name *does not* begin with `\??\` or `\\?\`, one can pass it to the Windows API function `GetFullPathNameW`, which supports long paths just fine and can easily be called from Rust.
-The resulting path can safely have `\\?\` prepended and then be passed to the underlying Windows API calls.  `GetFullPathNameW`’s documentation claims that it does not support long paths, but it does.
-CoreCLR now depends on it doing so, so that won’t change.
+The resulting path can safely have `\\?\` prepended and then be passed to the underlying Windows API calls.  `GetFullPathNameW`’s documentation claims that it does not support long paths, but it in fact does.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation